TAK-PRAVEEN/MUSHROOMS-CLASSIFICATION/readme.md

 ## 🧠 Model Details

 - Input: Features like gill color, odor, and spore print color
-- Output: Prediction of "Edible", "Poisonous", or "Not Match"
+- Output: Prediction of "Edible", or "Poisonous"
 - Classification using a trained pipeline (`PredictPipeline`)

 ---